Wsm2110/Faster.Map/README.md

 # Faster.Map

-Faster.Map is a collection of high-performance (concurrent) hashmaps implemented in C#

-## Features:

-* Optimized Performance: Each hashmap in Faster.Map is finely tuned for performance, ensuring rapid key-value pair operations even under heavy workloads.
-* Memory Efficiency: Designed with memory optimization in mind, Faster.Map minimizes overhead to maximize efficiency, making it suitable for resource-constrained environments.
-* Variety of Implementations: Choose from different hashmap implementations, including DenseMap with SIMD instructions, RobinHoodMap with linear probing, and QuadMap using triangular numbers, each offering unique advantages for specific use cases.
-* Common Interface: All hashmaps in Faster.Map share the same set of functions, including Emplace, Get(), Update(), Remove(), and GetOrUpdate(), providing consistency and ease of use across implementations.
+The goal of Faster.Map is to create a more efficient and performant alternative to the Dictionary and ConcurrentDictionary classes provided by .NET.
+These standard collections are widely used for key-value pair storage in .NET applications, but they have certain limitations, particularly in high-performance and concurrent scenarios.

 ## Available Implementations:

+* DenseMap with SIMD Instructions:
- * DenseMap    - Harnesses SIMD (Single Instruction, Multiple Data) instructions for parallel processing, resulting in accelerated lookup times.
+        Harnesses SIMD (Single Instruction, Multiple Data) instructions for parallel processing, resulting in accelerated lookup times.
-* RobinHoodMap - is a high-performance hashmap using lineair probing .
-* QuadMap      - is a high-performance hashmap using quadratic probing.
+        Ideal for scenarios demanding high throughput and optimal CPU utilization.
+* RobinHoodMap with Linear Probing:
+        Employs linear probing to resolve hash collisions, reducing the likelihood of clustering and improving access speed.
+        Suitable for applications where a balance between performance and simplicity is required.
-* CMap         - is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
+* CMap  is a high-performance, thread-safe, lockfree concurrent hashmap that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
 The default load factor is set to 0.5, meaning the hash map will resize when it is half full.

 * Installation: